pythonmaxi/NetGPIO/README.md

 sudo a2ensite WebGPIO.conf
 # remove default website if you havent
 sudo a2dissite 000-default.conf
-# add www-data user to gpio to allow acces to them
+# add www-data user to gpio to allow acces to the gpio
 sudo adduser www-data gpio
 ```